coredns/coredns.io/content/blog/enable-disable-middleware.md

 ...
 ~~~

-The number specifies the ordering of the middleware (they are called in this order - *if* enabled - by
+The number specifies the ordering of the middleware (they are called in this order - *if* enabled in
-CoreDNS).
+the [Corefile](/2017/07/23/corefile-explained/) - by CoreDNS).
 Then a **name** and a **repository**.
 Just add or remove your middleware in this file.

-Then do a `go get` if you need to get the external middleware's source code.
-And then just compile
+Then do a `go get <middleware-repo-path>` if you need to get the external middleware's source code.
-CoreDNS with `go generate` and a `go build`.
+And then just compile CoreDNS with `go generate` and a `go build`.
+You can then check if CoreDNS has
+the new middleware with `coredns -plugins`.